 Thirty years ago nobody thought that England could earn a place at wine’s top table.
 But, now we know that the south of England sits on a bed of chalk and limestone, which is part of the Paris Basin, connecting Champagne and Southern England.

 Moreover, South England is warmer than Champagne, with cooler summers, which allow for the slow ripening of the grapes.
 This is very important in wine-making, as it allows the build-up of complexity and finesse.

 Nyetimber makes sparkling wine using the traditional method.
 This means that the bubbles come from the bottle's second fermentation, like in Champagne.
 Everything comes from their own 260 ha spread across Sussex, Hampshire, and Kent.
 The Manor vineyard is ~90 ha.
 With an annual production of 5-6,000 bottles per year, Nyetimber sparkling wine represents one-tenth of English sparkling wine production.

 French vine clones

 The French vine clones are forced to produce a low yield (30% lower than normal English sparkling wine).
-Hand harvesting is a rule, with picking in 15kg crates, to avoid fruit being bruised.
+Hand harvesting is a rule, with picking in 15kg crates, to avoid bruising the fruit.

-Chardonnay represents the majority of the planting, with Pinot Noir and Meunier contributing to the rest.
+Chardonnay represents most of the planting, with Pinot Noir and Meunier contributing to the rest.

 Expert Romanian grape pickers